PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-11 10:28:17
+Last updated: 2024-04-11 10:28:50
-Random Quote: If you want my advice?
-Get out of your own goddamn drama for a minute. - Nicky Nichols
+Random Quote: I just want to stand on top of the Wall and piss off the edge of the world.  -  Tyrion Lannister